Painted Desert Facts

 - Perhaps most notably, the term Painted Desert applies to a geological formation unlike anything else in its portion of the globe.
 That’s instantly obvious to those who see it.
 Without doubt, this magnificent work of Nature certainly does live up to its name.

-- This incredible landscape just seems to perfectly display Nature’s brushstrokes for us to behold and appreciate.
-Furthermore, this astonishing site formed in a region of the world already well known for its many natural wonders.
+- This incredible landscape just seems to perfectly display Nature’s brushstrokes for us to behold and appreciate their majesty.
+This astonishing geological formation also formed in a region of the world already well known for its many natural wonders.

 - In point of fact, the breathtaking site formed in a beautiful but rugged region.
 This comprises an area that stretches across portions of what now represents both the Petrified Forest National Park and the Grand Canyon National Park.